 Pressing the “restart” button — that is how the Obama Administration, literally, initiated its policy toward Russia after the cool Bush and Putin years.
-Now, in an interview with Fox News, National Security Advisor Jim Jones suggests that the president might win another foreign policy success on one of the very issues dear to him: nuclear proliferation.
+Now, in an interview with Fox News, National Security Advisor Jim Jones suggests that the president might win another foreign policy success on one of the issues dear to him: nuclear proliferation.

-Russia and the United States are attempting to draft an arms control deal to replace the existing START agreement that expires new Saturday.
+Russia and the United States are working on an arms control deal to replace the existing START agreement that expires next Saturday.
 “We’re down to the last few paragraphs and sentences.”

-The Geneva negotiations focus only on the operational warheads but its goal is more ambitious than any agreement signed between the former Cold War adversaries so far: both intend to cut their arsenals of operational warheads to between 1,500 and 1,675 within the next seven years.
+The Geneva negotiations focus only on the operational warheads, but their goal is more ambitious than any agreement signed between the former Cold War rivals so far: cut their arsenals of operational warheads to between 1,500 and 1,675 within the next seven years.

 Should such an agreement come about, President Obama can boast an enormous step forward in the fight against nuclear proliferation.